akuklev/LiterateKotlin/README.md

+We have a dream to make Kotlin a programming language suitable for every purpose in any context.
 In this memo, I outline a Kotlin flavor for literate programming and academic/educational use instead of ad hoc pseudocode.

 ## Significant indentation (taken seriously)
 We propose using off-side rule as an alternative to braces.
 Indentation-based structure sticks out above everything else, so it should take precedence over comments, quoted literals and brackets. **This massively speeds up incremental parsing: blocks can be recognised instantly without prior parsing and processed independently.**